jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Our Story

-The Devil was once an angel.
-Named Lucifer he lived with God up in the clouds.
-But once he grew vain he challenged God and was punished by being thrown down from Heaven to be the dark lord.
+The Devil was once an angel named Lucifer.
+He lived with God up in the clouds.
+Lucifer grew vain and greedy.
+So vain he challenged God and was punished by being thrown down from Heaven to be the dark lord of hell.

 That's not all.
-He can assume and form, and be anyone, for all humanity is tainted with the greed to be aasu,e they can be gods.
-At least that's the Christian tale.
-But there are many other stories of fallen angels.
-Lord Voldermort, Lord Sauron, and Lord Vader were all once heroes; each unwilling to give back their power when corrupted by evil ambitions of lifelong supremacy.
+As the Devil, Lucifer can assume any form, and be anyone, at any time.
+See, all humanity is tainted with the greed to be think they can be gods.

+At least that's the Christian tale of good versus evil.
+It's been echoed throughout Wester literature.
+Lord Voldermort, Lord Sauron, and Lord Vader were all once heroes.
+Each grew evil as they were unwilling to give back their power when corrupted by evil ambitions of lifelong supremacy.
 It's probably so common in literature because it's so common in humanity; power often corrupts.

-This same story sadly happened to kings of Europe and it's repeating itself in our modern times as well.
+This same story happened to kings of Europe.
+It's repeating itself in our modern times as well.
 Our antagonists are also fallen heroes.

 It’s important to note, while Rousseau’s followers may have been political free, they were economically poor.
 Hunger, disease, unemployment, illiteracy, were all rampant.
 The time was basically one of "economic anarchy".